-There has been a recent increase in the issuance of software and business method patents, and more companies are aggressively enforcing their intellectual property rights.
+Over the last several years there has been an increase in the issuance of software and business method patents, and more companies are aggressively enforcing their intellectual property rights.
 This trend could impact NCR because, from time to time, we receive notices from third parties regarding patent and other intellectual property claims.
 Whether such claims are with or without merit, they may require significant resources to defend.
-If an infringement claim is successful, in the event we are unable to license the infringed technology or to substitute similar non-infringing technology, our business could be adversely affected.
+If an infringement claim is successful, or in the event we are unable to license the infringed technology or to substitute similar non-infringing technology, our business could be adversely affected.